 White tigers and other tiger ‘morphs,' which are sometimes given made-up names such as ‘Royal White Tiger’ or ‘Golden Tabby,' are not actually subspecies of tigers but are like the white servals.
 These colorations, while rarely naturally occurring in the wild, are mostly due to inbreeding in captivity.

 Tonka and Pharaoh were born at Big Cat Rescue, formally known as Wildlife on Easy Street, and their parents are described on the rescue’s page as having been “closely related,” yet the breeders were not supposedly aware of this.

-They blame their past exotic cat breeding decisions on other cat breeders of which they were affiliated with whom “believe what they said was true” regarding conservation to further create excuses and blame others for their past actions.
-As for the ‘inherent cruelty’ of animal captivity, apparently, the resulting ‘animal suffering’ of their pets that they owned and cared for was not readily observable or speculated.
+They blame their past exotic cat breeding decisions on other cat breeders with which they were affiliated whom “believe what they said was true” regarding conservation to further create excuses and blame others for their past actions.
+As for the ‘inherent cruelty’ of animal captivity, apparently, the resulting ‘animal suffering’ of the pets that they owned and cared for was not readily observable or speculated.